datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 parameters here, your use case might require a change of parameters. *NOTE: Always read the manual page for any tool before using and make sure the options you use are appropriate for your data.*

-We're going to start by aligning the reads from just one of the samples in our dataset (`SRR2584866`).
-Later, we'll be iterating this whole process on all of our sample files.
+We are going to start by aligning the reads from just one of the samples in our dataset (`SRR2584866`).
+Later, we will be iterating this whole process on all of our sample files.

 ~~~